GibsonDisaster/Carrie-Programming-Language/README.md

 * Parsing While loops, for else loops, etc
 * Parsing different kinds of statements (==, >, <, :=)
 * Parsing function calls
+* Allowing you to indent your code (not allowed yet)

 ### Compiler:
 * Compile to one of the following (currently undecided):